 The NCO is ‘Orchestra in Association‘ at The Stoller Hall, Manchester’s newest space for music and performance.
-It is also the ‘orchestra in residence’ at Buxton Festival, playing for its main opera productions, and regularly gives orchestral concerts at Buxton Opera House and the Pavilion Arts Centre.
+Our players also perform annually at Buxton Festival, playing for its main opera productions, and the NCO regularly gives orchestral concerts at St John’s Church in Buxton.
 Buxton Festival’s ex-Artistic Director and Honorary Patron of the NCO, Stephen Barlow, commented: “…the NCO never ceases to amaze me with its ability to soak up pressure (three operas, always new to them, in varying styles), and deliver outstanding playing with care and love, and who are now…an indispensable part of the Festival.”
 The Orchestra also performs across the North of England and is regularly included in Orchestras Live programmes across rural areas, including the Lake District.

 The members of the orchestra (approximately twenty in total) are distinguished chamber musicians who regularly appear as soloists.